 The downtown Richmond Class A office market consists of nine buildings with 3.0 million square feet of office space.
-During the period from 1992 through September 30, 1997, the availability rate for Class A office space decreased from 19.8% to 5.0% and the average asking rent decreased from \$22.23 per square foot to \$20.84 per square foot.
+During the period from 1992 through September 30, 1997, the availability rate for Class A office space decreased from 19.8% to 5.0% and average asking rental rates decreased from \$22.23 per square foot to \$20.84 per square foot.